Upgraded free independence phenomena for random unitaries

 Moreover, Theorem \ref{thm: freeness of Pinsker} yields further first-order statements that hold in matrix ultraproducts; see Lemma \ref{lem: type implication}.
-Since $u_1$, $u_2$, \dots arise from the Haar random unitaries, our results also give some information about the values of first-order formulas on independent random unitaries.
-While Voiculescu's asymptotic freeness theory \cite{VoicAsyFree, Voiculescu1998} describes the $*$-moments of random matrices, precious little information is known about formulas that involve quantifiers; see also \cite[\S 5.2]{JekelModelEntropy}, \cite[\S 4]{FJP2023}.
+Since $u_1$, $u_2$, \dots arise from Haar random unitaries in the large-$n$ limit, our results also give some information about the values of first-order formulas on independent random unitaries.
+While Voiculescu's asymptotic freeness theory \cite{VoicAsyFree, Voiculescu1998} describes the $*$-moments of random matrices, precious little information is known about formulas that involve quantifiers; for related ideas, see \cite[\S 5.2]{JekelModelEntropy}, \cite[\S 4]{FJP2023}.